SwiftyTesseract/SwiftyTesseract/.github/ISSUE_TEMPLATE/bug_report.md

 * SwiftyTesseract:

 **Dependency Management**
-Are you using CocoaPods or Carthage?
+CocoaPods or Carthage?
 What version?

 **Additional context**
 Add any other context about the problem here.